-Easterseals Arc of Northeast Indiana has received a $10,000 grant from the Magee-O’Connor Foundation has to support employment services for individuals with disabilities.
+Easterseals Arc of Northeast Indiana has been awarded a $1,500 grant from the Benevolence Committee of Plymouth Congregational Church to support respite services.